Sean-D-Kennedy/AdvancedJavaProgramming/src/j23/markdown/Sample.md

 ## Definition-lists

-Bark
+Bark     <!-- 2 spaces after the 'k' and then Enter -->
 : A noise a dog makes.
 : The protective outer layer of a tree trunk.

 Duck
-: A water fowl.
+: A water fowl.<br /><!-- 2 spaces after the 'k' and then Enter or <br /> -->
 : To lower your head/body quickly to avoid something.

 ## Emoji